Customer Service & Support Training: Skills & Materials to Do It Right

 Delighting your customers and turning them into superfans of your company means that your support team should have a sense of excitement and passion for the success of both the company and the customer.

+Your candidates might not have a strong passion for your company just yet.
 However, they should be passionate about working with people — specifically, your customers — and helping others solve their problems.

 Customer service training ensures that your team can adapt to all kinds of different situations.

-After all, when your team understands the key principles that guide your customer service philosophy, they're better able to apply that knowledge to every customer encounter.
+After all, when your team understands the key principles that guide your customer service philosophy, they're better able to apply that knowledge to every customer they encounter.

 While the concept of customer service training is to train your team to serve and delight, specific training methods and practices vary based on your company, your employees, and a variety of other factors.

-Let's break down a few instances where you might conduct customer service training and what you can expect as a hiring manager or owner.
+Below, I’ll break down a few instances where you might conduct customer service training and what you can expect as a hiring manager or owner.

 1. New Hire Customer Service Training